 An EnumeratedValueDomain represents a discrete set of possible values (PermissibleValues) for a particular field or data element.
 Each PermissibleValue identifies a unique value and (optionally) its intended meaning.
 An EnumeratedValueDomain may be associated with a scoped identifier, which, in the ADL case would be an "ac" code.
 The set of PermissibleValues for the EnumeratedValueDomain would represent an ADL value_set, which would bind an "ac" code to a set of "at" codes.

-An EnumeratedValueDomain may also reference a ValueSetReference using the ValueSetReferenceInstance relationship which would resolve to a set of PermissibleValues.
+An EnumeratedValueDomain may also reference a ValueSetReference using the ValueSetReferenceInstance relationship that would resolve to a set of PermissibleValues.

 Diagrams